-Phoenix leads Goldsmiths’s Synapse programme, which offers workshops for students across the university to explore and develop entrepreneurial tools, think about their wider future, and consider the impact they would like to make in the world.
+Phoenix leads Goldsmiths’s Synapse programme, which offers workshops and one-to-one coaching for students across the university to explore and develop entrepreneurial tools, and consider the impact they would like to make in the world.

 His work for the Institute for Creative & Cultural Entrepreneurship also includes: